smaruf/readings/interview/java_interview_topics.md

 5. **Exception Handling**
     - Explain exception handling in Java and the difference between checked and unchecked exceptions.
     - What are the best practices for exception handling in Java?
+    - How do you create a custom exception in Java?
+Provide an example.
+    - Explain the use of try, catch, and finally blocks in Java.
+    - What is the purpose of the throw and throws keywords in Java?
+    - Discuss the concept of exception chaining in Java.
+    - How can you handle multiple exceptions in a single catch block in Java?
+    - What is the difference between the Error and Exception classes in Java?
+    - Explain the concept of suppression of exceptions in Java.
+    - How do you log exceptions in Java?

 6. **Generics and Collections**
     - What are Java generics and how are they beneficial for type safety?